The new S&W M&P Sport is the rarest of items—an affordable AR-15 rifle with excellent reliability and overall performance.

 The M&P 15 Sport is an entry-level AR-15.
 However, in this case, the rifle features a proven, quality lockwork and first-class features.
 The package is basic—a black rifle with a single Magpul 30-round magazine.
 There is no quad rail, but it does come with a modified GI-style handguard.
 If you wish, the flat top receiver offers a place to park an optical sight.
 The rails are marked for easy repeatability if you remove and wish to remount the sight.

 The forward handguard is an improvement on the GI type.
 It works fine for most shooting styles.
 I found the stock does not limit challenging firing sessions and hitting the target quickly.
 The rear stock is the modern AR-15 adjustable type.
 It works as well as any other.
-This is no base rifle and it is not primitive grade.
-It is simply a quality rifle of a proven type with a few less features.
+This is no base rifle and it is not primitive-grade.
+It is simply a quality rifle of a proven type with fewer features.

 I have a tenacious memory for test subjects and the S&W AR-15 performed as well as any I have tested in the reliability department.
 I react to a badly performing rifle in the same manner I react to a bad odor—I turn up my nose and avoid it.
 The M&P 15 Sport is a good performer with endurable furniture.
 I am familiar with the type and so were those that fired the rifle, so there was no profane fumbling.
 The rifle is a good example of the type of firearm that will protect your home and keep you from becoming among the silent harvests of the Grim Reaper.